codebyavneesh/password-strength-checker/README.md

 📄 License
 This project is licensed under the MIT License.

-Made with ❤️ by Avneesh
+Made with ❤️ by codebyavneesh